Zephyrus: An Agentic Framework for Weather Science

 \item \textbf{Forecaster.} We incorporate the Stormer model \citep{nguyen2024scaling}, a transformer-based neural weather prediction system trained on WeatherBench 2.
 We chose it for its strong performance at short to medium range forecasts while being orders of magnitude more efficient than traditional numerical models.
 Our implementation abstracts checkpoint loading and preprocessing, providing a simple interface to run forecasts from arbitrary atmospheric initial conditions and return outputs as \texttt{xarray} datasets.

-\item \textbf{Simulator.} Our JAX-GCM simulator is an intermediate complexity atmospheric model built on NeuralGCM's dynamical core \citep{kochkov2024neural}.
+\item \textbf{Simulator.} We use the JCM simulator \citep{davenport2026jcm}, an intermediate complexity atmospheric model built on NeuralGCM's dynamical core \citep{kochkov2024neural}.
 It incorporates physical parameterizations from the SPEEDY Fortran model \citep{molteni1996ecmwf}, including radiation, moist physics (clouds and convection), and vertical and horizontal diffusion.
 We use the default T32 configuration (approximately $3.5^\circ$ resolution) with 8 vertical layers.
-Built on JAX, we can run 5-day simulations in only $\approx25s$ on an A100 GPU. \end{enumerate}
+Built on JAX, we can run 5-day simulations in only $\approx25s$ on an A100 GPU.

+\item \textbf{Climatology.} We precompute climatological baseline products for WeatherBench 2 variables across multiple aggregation timescales for the refernece period 1979-2000.
+Our tool exposes a simple query interface to retrieve summary statistics such as mean, extrema, standard deviation, and empirical quantiles.
+Supported timescales include all-time, seasonal, monthly, daily (day-of-year), and six-hourly climatologies. \end{enumerate}

 \textbf{Code Execution Server.} \oursworld\, requires a system capable of handling multiple weather analysis tasks simultaneously without resource conflicts.
-We implement a FastAPI-based server-client architecture where clients send code execution requests to a dedicated execution server that processes them in parallel.
+We implement a FastAPI-based server-client architecture where clients send code execution requests to a dedicated execution server application that processes them in parallel.
 The system maintains resource pools for each tool component to prevent contention and enable true parallelism.
 Each pool contains one or more instances of the above tools.
 A resource manager implements acquire/release semantics to ensure each execution thread has exclusive access to a complete set of tools while preventing deadlocks.
 Each execution follows a strict protocol: acquire resources from pools, load requested datasets, inject tool instances into the execution environment, and execute user code with timeout protection.
 The system captures all outputs and error information, which are sent back to the client for further processing by the agent.
 Figure \ref{fig:code_execution} provides an overview.

-\subsection{The \ours\, Family of Weather Agents}
+\subsection{The \ours{} Family of Weather Agents}